HazeCom/HazeCom/README.md

 ## Few thing's about me

-- 🌱 I’m currently learning Java and exploring the coding world
+- 🌱 I’m currently learning Java and MySQL

 - 💞️ I’m looking to collaborate on Java related project